Shom3s/Shom3s/README.md

 ## About Me

 - Software developer specialising in mobile applications and web systems
-- Experienced in Flutter, React, Firebase, Supabase and API integration
+- Experienced with Flutter, React, Firebase, Supabase and API integration
 - Currently developing **NutriPulse**, an AI-powered health and nutrition application
-- Experienced in machine-learning, computer-vision and IoT projects
+- Experienced in machine learning, computer vision and IoT projects
 - Interested in full-stack development, mobile engineering and intelligent systems
 - Open to internships, software-development opportunities and collaborations